メインコンテンツにスキップ

 4. An illustration of the DNP Head Office and Ichigaya no mori (Ichigaya Forest) indicating the location of the naturally growing harlequin glorybower.

-A harlequin glorybower that was not planted by DNP took root naturally and bloomed for the first time in the summer of 2022.
-We have also confirmed the spontaneous growth of other native species, such as the Angelica tree and butterbur shoots.
+A clerodendrum trichotomum that DNP did not plant took root naturally and bloomed for the first time in the summer of 2022.
+The spontaneous growth of other native species—such as the Japanese angelica tree and butterbur shoots—has also been confirmed.

 I really like the